easy2-code/Restaurant/README.md

 # Restaurant
-How to convert HTML Website to Laravel Website
+Converting an HTML Template into Laravel Project